OJB-Quantum/Navaho-Linguistics/README.md

 :white_square_button: Generate a table of words and phrases by Onri that need to be converted into digital text.

-:white_square_button: Cyrillic example for "blue" in Navaho.
+:white_check_mark: Cyrillic example for "blue" and "bee" in Navaho.

 :white_square_button: Label dilution refrigerator in Navaho.